40 Banned Phrases That Mark Your Copy as AI-Generated (with Replacements)

 The copy dimension runs every chunk of text in your codebase against this corpus.
 Each match contributes to the score, weighted by:

 - Frequency in the file.
 One "seamlessly" is a yellow flag.
-Three is a red flag.
+Three is red.

 - Cluster proximity.
-Two banned phrases in the same sentence get a multiplier.
+Two banned phrases in the same sentence get a multiplier — that's why the example above hit 91.

-Run sailop scan ./src --dimension=copy and you get a per-file breakdown with line numbers and replacement suggestions.
+Run the scanner and you get a per-file breakdown with line numbers and a suggested replacement for each hit:

 npx sailop install